ans-group/docs.ukfast.co.uk/source/windows/rdp/rdpssl.md

 ![SSL Selection](files/rdpssl/selectssl.PNG)

-Select the SSL that you wish to use, and select "OK", you will now be returned to the RDP-Tcp properties window as below, you see that "Auto generated"  has been replaced with your certificate name
+Select the SSL that you wish to use, and select "OK", you will now be returned to the RDP-Tcp properties window as below, you will see that "Auto generated" has now been replaced with your certificate name

 ![SSL Selected](files/rdpssl/newpropswithssl.PNG)